Cymbidium parishii Rchb. f. 1874 SECTION Cyperorchis Hunt 1970

 Flower Size

-Found in Myanamar in montane forests at elevations around 1650 meters as a medium to large sized, warm to cool growing epiphyte with fusiform pseudobulbs enveloped basally by persistent, distichous leaf bases and carrying 11 to 14, apical, ligulate, acute, unequally bilobed apically wit a short, mucro in the sinus leaves that are articulated to the broad sheaf bases that blooms in the late spring and early summer on an axillary, to 10" [to 25 cm] long, 2 to 3, flowered inflorescence with several, cymbiform to cylindrical sheath and triangular floral bracts and carrying smaller than C eburneum , not opening well, fragrant flowers.
+Found in Myanmar in montane forests at elevations around 1650 meters as a medium to large sized, cool growing epiphyte with fusiform pseudobulbs enveloped basally by persistent, distichous leaf bases and carrying 11 to 14, apical, ligulate, acute, unequally bilobed apically leaves with a short, mucro in the sinus that are articulated to the broad sheaf bases which blooms in the late spring and early summer on an axillary, to 10" [to 25 cm] long, 2 to 3 flowered inflorescence with several, cymbiform to cylindrical sheaths and triangular floral bracts all carrying smaller than C eburneum, not opening well, fragrant flowers.

 Synonyms Cymbidium eburneum var parishii [Rchb.f] Hookr. f.
 1891; Cyperorchis parishii (Rchb.f.)
 Schltr.1924